bardashevich-matvei/Testtask-for-HiTechSolutions/README.md

 ## Application functionalities

 In application realized API functional for Movies and Genres manipulation.
 As a main storage used MongoDB.
-Fpr the start of working with application you just follow the steps below
+For the start of working with application you just follow the steps below

 ## Installation